borea17/borea17.github.io/_posts/2020-08-22-MONET_summary.md

   denotes the mask distribution of the attention network[^3].

-  Importantly, each of the $k$ reconstruction distributions is multiplied with the corresponding binary attention mask
+  Importantly, each of the $k$ reconstruction distributions is multiplied with the corresponding attention mask
   $\textbf{m}_k$, i.e.,

   $$